 The majority of the vehicles will be personal automobiles, such as SUV's, vans or pick-up trucks.
 Any trucks utilizing the site tend to be small based on the operational characteristics of the existing facility.
-The maximum size truck anticipated would be small box trucks up to an SU-30 (30-foot long) which would be rare.
+The maximum size truck anticipated would be small box trucks up to an SU-30 (30-foot long).
 The size of the loading spaces are illustrated on the Site Plan.
 Each loading space is 30 feet long.
-The southernmost loading space is 14 feet wide while the other two loading spaces are 9 feet wide.

-Deleted:
+Deleted: →

 The FEIS should go into more detail on the break-down of the proposed number of parking spaces and the use of the parking spaces.
 It should also refer to the shared parking regulations in the Village of Mamaroneck zoning code.
 (AKRF Memorandum, April 30, 2021)